Mozu/ThirdpartyPayments-Theme/README.md

 0. Make any necessary corrections based on visual errors or console errors.

-0. Repeat the previous two steps until your theme is free from errors and regressions.
+0. Repeat the last two steps until your theme is free from errors and regressions.